 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Credit loss allowance for loans to customers
+Expected credit losses for loans and advances to customers

 Please refer to the Notes 8 and 28 in the consolidated financial statements.

 The key audit matter